MCDMSociety/MOrepo-Pedersen08/convert/ReadMe.md

 -   *n* = dimension/size
 -   *c*<sub>*r*, *c*</sub><sup>*k*</sup> = *k*'th cost of assigning row *r* to column *c*.

-The biAP instances can be converted to this format using stylesheet `convert_to_tuyttens.xsl`.
-From R (or commandline) run:
+The biAP instances can be converted to this format using style sheet `convert_to_tuyttens.xsl`.
+From R (or command line) run:

 ``` r
 system("xsltproc --output AP_instance_tuyttens.raw convert_to_tuyttens.xsl AP_instance.xml")